senakasjp/prescribe/USER_GUIDE.md

 This guide will help you navigate and use the Patient Management System effectively.

+## 💊 For Pharmacists

+This guide will help pharmacists connect with doctors and manage prescriptions.

+### Pharmacist Registration
+1. **Select Pharmacist Mode** - Click the "Pharmacist" tab on the login screen
+2. **Create Account** - Click "Register" to create your pharmacist account
+3. **Fill in Your Details**:
+   - Business Name (Pharmacy Name)
+   - Email Address
+   - Password (minimum 6 characters)
+   - Confirm Password
+4. **Get Your Number** - After registration, you'll receive a unique 6-digit pharmacist number
+5. **Share Your Number** - Give this number to doctors who want to connect with your pharmacy

+### Pharmacist Dashboard
+Once logged in, you'll see:
+- **Pharmacy Information** - Your business details and pharmacist ID
+- **Connected Doctors** - List of doctors who have connected with your pharmacy
+- **Prescriptions List** - All prescriptions from connected doctors
+- **Prescription Details** - View detailed prescription information including medications

+### Managing Prescriptions
+1. **View Prescriptions** - All prescriptions from connected doctors appear in your dashboard
+2. **Check Details** - Click "View" to see complete prescription information
+3. **Patient Information** - See patient details, doctor information, and prescription date
+4. **Medication List** - View all prescribed medications with dosages and instructions
+5. **Mark as Dispensed** - Update prescription status when medications are dispensed

+## 👨‍⚕️ For Doctors

 ## 🚀 Getting Started

 ### First Time Setup